ConnorStoneAstro/caskade/paper.md

 "spaghetti code".
 A significant reason for these development challenges is the ever evolving nature of a research project as goals change and progressively more realism is added to a simulator.
-Chief among these is the need to manage parameters for the model and ensuring they pass correctly from input to the downstream functions that use them.
-Over time some parameters may need to be fixed, share values, share complex relations, take multiple values, change unit/coordinate systems, and more.
+Chief among these is the need to manage parameters for the model and ensuring they pass correctly from input to downstream.
+Over time, some parameters may need to be fixed, share values, share complex relations, take multiple values, change unit/coordinate systems, and more.
 Refactoring code to manually enforce these dynamic relationships is time consuming and error prone.
 Further, one must also often write wrappers to interface with other codes that expect alternate parameter formats.
 We dub this the "args problem" as managing arguments to a simulator often requires considerable refactoring for what should be small changes.
-Here we present a fully featured solution to the args problem:
-`caskade`, which represents any scientific simulator as a directed acyclic graph (DAG).
+Here we present a fully featured solution to the args problem: `caskade`, which represents any scientific simulator as a directed acyclic graph (DAG).

 # Features

-The core features of `caskade` are the `Module` base class, `Param` registration, and `forward` decorator.
-To construct a `caskade` simulator, one subclasses `Module` then add some number of `Param` objects as attributes of the class, finally any number of functions may be decorated with `forward` and any parameters that have been registered with `Param` objects will be managed automatically.
+The core features of `caskade` are the `Module` base class, `Param` parameter, and `forward` decorator.
+To construct a `caskade` simulator, one subclasses `Module` then adds some number of `Param` objects as attributes of the class, finally any number of functions may be decorated with `@forward` and any parameters that have been registered with `Param` will be managed automatically.

 When any class method is decorated by `@forward`, one need only provide the non-`Param` arguments (if any), `caskade` will manage the `Param` values.
-Any parameter may be transformed between "static" and "dynamic" where static has a fixed value and dynamic must be provided at call time.
-The dynamic parameters are those that would be sampled or optimized using external packages like emcee [@emcee], scipy.optimize [@scipy], Pyro [@pyro], dynesty [@dynesty], torch.Optim [@pytorch], etc.
-`caksade` will automatically unravel all parameters into a single 1D vector for easy interfacing with these external packages.
+Any parameter may be transformed between "static" and "dynamic" where static has a fixed value and dynamic is provided at call time.
+The dynamic parameters are those that would be sampled or optimized using external packages like emcee [@emcee], scipy.optimize [@scipy], Pyro [@pyro], dynesty [@dynesty], torch.Optim [@pytorch], etc. `caksade` will automatically unravel all parameters into a single 1D vector for easy interfacing with these external packages.
 Individual parameters, whole modules, or whole simulators may be switched between static and dynamic.
 Parameters from multiple models may be synced.
 New parameters may be added dynamically to allow for coordinate/unit transformations.
 An entire simulator may even be turned from a function of many parameters into a function of time without modifying the underlying simulator by adding a time parameter.

 ![Example `caksade` DAG representation of a gravitational lensing simulator.
 Ovals represent Modules, boxes represent parameters, arrow boxes represent parameters which are functionally dependent on another parameter, and arrows show the direction of the graph flow for parameters passed at the top level.\label{fig:graph}](media/model_graph.png)